A Simple Client

 </html>

 You now have a heading, a list and a form.
-However if you click the submit button, not a whole lot happens - this is because we haven't added any submit logic to the form yet.
+However, if you click the submit button, not much happens.
+After all, we haven't added any submit logic to the form yet.

 Grabbing the Items